 However,

-If you want to try to change your diet to manage your leg pain, focus on cutting back on inflammatory foods.
+If you want to try to change your diet to help manage your leg pain, focus on limiting inflammatory foods.
 This includes:

 - red meat